who is OpenBridge for?

 2017–2020: SEDNA

-Application to specific case: use of augmented reality to support arctic navigation.
+Safe maritime operations under extreme conditions in the Arctic.
+This involved applying OpenBridge to specific cases, such as the use of augmented reality to support arctic navigation.

 2017–2019: OpenBridge